1. Legal Framework Differentiating Employees From Independent Contractors

 e.
 Local Limitations on Use of Independent Contractors

-There are no specific local limitations on the use of independent contractors.
+There are no specific legal limitations on the use of independent contractors in the private sector.
 However, the independent contractor will be assumed to work as an employee within the framework of the Act of 3 July 1978 relating to employment contracts, which provides that “Benefits of additional services performed under a contract of services are presumed to be done under an employment contract, without that the evidence of the contrary can be made, and this when the service provider and the recipient of these are bound by an employment contract for the performance of similar activities” (free translation).
 In other words, a worker can, in principle, not work as an employee and as a self-employed person for the same company.

 f.
 Other Ramifications of Classification